 Full-Time JD Program

 This program is designed for those students who are able to devote substantially all of their time to the study of law.
 Classes generally are taken during the day, but students may choose to enroll in evening elective courses during their second and third years, if space is available.
 The first year curriculum is entirely prescribed.
 The second year curriculum consists of core electives and general electives.
-Students must take at least four of the core electives as described below (see Academic Regulations, section I.B. and I.C, Requirements for Graduation).
+Students must take at least four of the core electives as described in the Curriculum (see Academic Regulations, section I.B. and I.C, Requirements for Graduation).
 In addition, prior to graduation, a student must take the course in Lawyers’ Professional Responsibility, satisfy the Professional Skills Requirement (for students matriculating before Fall 2016) or the Experiential Learning Requirement (for students matriculating Fall 2016 or later), and satisfy the Advanced Writing Requirement (section I.E).

 Summer Session